acmontesh/StuckPredictor/README.md

 <img src="img/runit.jpg" />

 *Figure 3.
 Topology of the recurrent predictor to be used for predicting nominal streams on each RC.
-The input instances are $T \times D$, where $T$ is the size of the feed window selected and $D$ is the number of channels.
-The number of output neurons is $F$, which is the selected size of the forecast window.*
+The input instances are* $T \times D$ *, where* $T$ *is the size of the feed window selected and* $D$ *is the number of channels.
+The number of output neurons is* $F$ *, which is the selected size of the forecast window.*

 <br>